 Ready-made software is not so much popular in today’s world.
-Most of the successful business owners prefer to have custom made software which directly meets their organizational goals.
+Most successful business owners prefer to have custom made software which directly meets their organizational goals.
 To be precise, they want to integrate only the necessary modules which are required to run their business efficiently.

 Due to the huge demand for custom-tailored software, a special adaptive method often known as “Agile Software Development” is followed.
-But when it comes to custom made software, it becomes necessary to add new modules to the software as the business expands.
+But when it comes to custom-made software, it becomes necessary to add new modules to the software as the business expands.
 This is where the term regression testing comes into action.

 What is regression testing?